wuliZXF/Simple-Lex/README.md

 ## Goal

-I write it to help myself understand the principle of the *Lex* better.
+I program it to help myself understand the principle of the *Lex* better.

 ## Simplification